GStreamer/gstreamer/markdown/contribute/index.md

 # How to Contribute to GStreamer

+This document provides instructions and guidelines for submitting bug reports , feature requests and patches to GStreamer.
+The following applies to all these operations:

+- Please use the [GNOME bugzilla][bugzilla] to perform any of the aforementioned operations.
+You will need to create a GNOME bugzilla account if you don't have one yet (yep, that's just how it is.
+Sorry for the inconvenience).

+- Create a new bug if there is no bug report for this issue yet.
+Bugzilla will show you a list of existing and similar-looking issues when you file your bug.
+Please have a look at the list to see if anything looks like it matches.
+  The GStreamer [bugs page][bugs] also has shortcuts for the major components and simple search functionality if you'd like to browse or search for existing bugs.

 ## How to File Bug Reports and Request for Enhancements

 ### Where to File Bug Reports and Feature Requests

-Please file bug reports and feature requests for GStreamer in [GNOME bugzilla][bugzilla]:

-- You will need to create a GNOME bugzilla account if you don't have one yet (yep, that's just how it is, sorry for the inconvenience)

-- Create a new bug if there is no bug report for this issue yet.
-Bugzilla will show you a list of existing bugs that look similar when you file your bug, so please have a look at the list to see if anything looks like it matches.
-  The GStreamer [bugs page][bugs] also has shortcuts for the major components and simple search functionality if you'd like to browse or search for existing bugs.
+After completing the common steps:

 - If you are filing a feature request (i.e. anything that is not supposed to work already, that is anything not a bug), please set your bug's severity to *enhancement*.
-This won't affect the way we prioritise the issue, but it does make triaging easier for us.
+This won't affect the way we prioritise the issue, but it will make triaging easier for us.

-- If your bug is about a specific plugin or element or utility library, please prefix the bug summary with `element-name:`, `plugin-name:` or `lib:` and keep the rest of the description as short and precise as possible.
+- If your bug is about a specific plugin, element or utility library, please prefix the bug summary with `element-name:`, `plugin-name:` or `lib:` and keep the rest of the description as short and precise as possible.